All Episodes

 And here's how her op-ed praising George W. Bush ends.

-Our recovery can be credited to the civility and the tireless efforts of President Bush and other Americans who united and work together to help rebuild the Gulf and the place of my birth, New Orleans.
+Our recovery can be credited to the civility and the tireless efforts of President Bush and other Americans who united and worked together to help rebuild the Gulf and the place of my birth, New Orleans.

 Now, I don't hear anything in that op-ed about Thad Cochran.

-Oh yeah, Thad Cochran.
+Thad Cochran.

-Because Thad did so much post-Catrina, Russ Limbo didn't do anything.
+Russ Limbaugh didn't do anything.

 No, I was in Joplin after a hurricane.